German House Application

 What makes the German House different from the other residence halls?

-There are two main differences.
-First, German House residents pledge to speak only German in the public areas of the house.
-Second, residents share meal planning and preparation on weekday evenings, Sunday through Thursday.
+German House residents pledge to speak German in the common areas of the house.
+(Beginning and intermediate German students have leeway but should respect the German-speaking community and work on making steady progress in speaking German.)
+Residents share meal planning and preparation on weekday evenings, Sunday through Thursday.
 This shared mealtime (and planning time for it) is the main time period for community interaction in German.

 Are there any on-campus jobs associated with living in the German House?

 Yes.
 German House residents may apply for positions as the German House RA, Student Building Managers in the Cultural Center downstairs, and as teachers in the “Kinder lernen Deutsch” program.
-The other German-related job on campus is the Language Partner position in the Language Resource Center.
+The other German-related job on campus is the Language Partner position in the Language and Intercultural Learning Center.

 What does it cost to live in the German House?

-In the 2021/2022 academic year, the charge is $4,437 per semester per person for a double room and $6,324 per semester for a single room.
-Also, residents who are enrolled in a German course beyond the 204 level receive a German House Residency Scholarship in the amount of $500 per semester, which is added to a student’s existing financial aid.
+In the 2024/2025 academic year, the charge is $4,526 per semester per person for a double room and $6,579 per semester for a single room.
+Also, residents enrolled in a German course receive a German House Residency Scholarship in the amount of $500 per semester, which is added to a student’s existing financial aid to reduce the cost.
 (Exchange students from Germany are not eligible for the Residency Scholarship.)

 Do I have to purchase a full-price meal card?
 After all, we are doing our own cooking five nights each week.